Franciscan University murders: Trials

 Prosecutors opted to hold one trial for each defendant in Ohio rather than trials in both states, saying it would be more efficient and compassionate for the victims' families.
 Herring was convicted and sentenced to life in prison without parole in August 2000.
 Yarbrough was convicted and sentenced to death in September 2000.

 The Supreme Court of Ohio overturned the murder convictions in 2004, ruling the case should have been tried in Pennsylvania, where the bodies of Mr. Muha and Mr. Land were found, but sustained the convictions for the offenses that occurred in Ohio, including kidnapping and robbery.
 Yarbrough and Herring were subsequently extradited to Pennsylvania to be retried for the murders.

 The new trial began for defendant Terrell Yarbrough on October 26, 2009 in Washington County, Pennsylvania.
 The defendant was sentenced to life in prison as a result of the second trial.

-Defendant Nathan Herring plead guilty and was sentenced to life imprisonment on July 8, 2010.
+Defendant Nathan Herring pleaded guilty and was sentenced to life imprisonment on July 8, 2010.